fglock/Perlito/README-perlito5.md

 Parser
 ------

-- Loops containing: BEGIN blocks, "use" statements, or named subroutines
+- Loops containing: BEGIN/INIT/END blocks, "use" statements, or named subroutines

     lexical variables inside loops don't behave properly if they are captured at compile-time